 What happens to waiting periods when you change policies?

 Most importantly, you’ll also need to find out the exact price you’ll be paying.
-To make sure you don’t get any nasty shocks, make sure you have factored in all the government incentives that apply to you.
+To make sure you don’t get any nasty shocks, make sure you have factored in all the government incentives and penalties that apply to you.
 These may affect the price you pay:

 Your price may also be affected by any health insurer promotions on offer, and if you’re taking out a family policy, you’ll pay more for any dependants you have (this includes adult dependants living in your home, and dependants with disability, as well as children).